-The Nature of Cumbria Project
+Nature of Cumbria Project

 Public Talks on the Nature and Natural History of our Region

-The list of series are as follows:
+The series were as follows:

 - Series 1.
 Trees and Woods in Our Landscape: past, present and future (NoC1) (Spring 2012).
 This series celebrated and explored the remarkable trees and woods of Cumbria.
 We talked about ancient yews, oaks and ash trees, traditional woodland crafts and our relationship with wood as a resource, and the future of trees in the Cumbrian landscape.